d-nishi/solutions/cd with pulumi and gitlab on amazon eks.md

 ```

-**Step 2:** Create the pulumi stack "sample-EKS" and set stack tag "key:value" = "environment:dev".
+**Step 2:** Create the pulumi stack **sample-eks** and set stack tag "key:value" = "environment:dev".
 Update the `index.ts` file with the relevant code block as shown below, download the additional npm packages for EKS and Kubernetes and run `pulumi up`

 We then initialize a new stack tag “key:value" = "environment:prod" and run  `pulumi up` with the same `index.ts` file